ds-jeanchoi/aki_mm/README.md

 python cu_model.py --run "KMC"
 ```

-### model comparison
+### Run model comparison
-run model_comparison.py to get model comparison using delong/bootstrap
+Run model_comparison.py to get model comparison using delong/bootstrap.
+It will make the model_comparison folder under the output path.

-### opitmal threhsold
+### Run opitmal threhsold
-run new_threshold_result.py to get updated result with optimal threshold. it will produce new_threshold_result.csv
+Run new_threshold_result.py to get updated result with optimal threshold.
+The optimal threshold is calculated by whatever makes it the best f1-score. it will produce **new_threshold_result.csv**

 ### Results
 - selected best scores among 5 metrics based on f1-score